-When leather linings are tested in accordance with ISO 20344:2011, 6.9, the pH value shall be not less than 3,2.
-If the pH value is below 4, the difference figure shall be less than 0,7.
+When leather linings are tested in accordance with ISO 20344:2011, 6.9, the pH value shall be not less than 3,2 and, if the pH value is below 4, the difference figure shall be less than 0,7.

-When determined in accordance with the test method described in ISO 17075, the quantity of chromium VI in footwear containing leather shall not exceed 3,0 mg/kg.
+When determined according to the test method described in ISO 17075, the quantity of chromium VI in footwear containing leather shall not exceed 3,0 mg/kg.